MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/cost-management/maturity-adoption-alignment.md

 * Align your budgetary plans with the [Subscription Strategy](../../infrastructure/subscriptions/overview.md) that defines your core ownership model.
 * Leverage the [Resource Grouping Strategy](../../infrastructure/resource-grouping/overview.md) to enforce architecture and cost guidelines over time.
-* Determine if there are any cost anomalies that impact your adoption and migration plans.
+* Determine if there are any cost anomalies that affect your adoption and migration plans.

 ## Adopt and migrate